-Data integration workflows make it possible to leverage disparate datasets to gain value and insight.
+Data integration workflows make it possible to leverage disparate datasets to gain value and insight for Esri users.
 Thousands of data formats and systems exist in order to represent information in specialized ways—ArcGIS has a different set of capabilities than a content management system, which is different from CAD software, which is different from a database management system (DBMS), and so on.
 The power lies in combining these disparate types in sophisticated, automated workflows.
 Here are some example data integration workflows:

 - Validate data from Survey123 whenever a survey is submitted, integrate it with Cityworks, and email a PDF report to stakeholders.

 - Blend geometry and attributes from ArcGIS, Revit, and satellite imagery to create an interactive 3D model of a job site.